Eye Movement Desensitization and Reprocessing

 -

-EMDR helps the brain process experiences that may feel “stuck,” allowing emotional and physical responses to past events to settle.
-By reprocessing these memories in a safe and supported way, EMDR can promote lasting relief and a greater sense of well-being.
+EMDR helps the brain process emotions or experiences that may feel “stuck,” allowing emotional and physical responses to settle.
+By reprocessing memories, experiences, and emotions in a safe and supported way, EMDR can promote lasting relief and a greater sense of well-being.

 Benefits may include: